anborg/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ## Test Release

-Let the team and QA test the release.
-Share the test plan spreadsheet with the team.
+Let the team and QA test the release with the [Standard Regression Test](https://github.com/camunda/camunda-bpm-dev-docs/blob/master/releases/Performing-an-Alpha-Release.md#standard-regression-test) and paying attention to all changes since the release candidate.
 If everything is satisfying with the release, send an email to camundabpm@camunda.com:

 ```
 Hey,